lwolbrink23/group8/README.md

 <br/>This command starts the React application and opens it in your default web browser.
 By default, the application will run on `localhost:3000`.

 ## Usage
 The application should now be running in your browser.
 You can interact with it as you would with any other web application.
-Explore the various features and pages to understand the functionality of The Suite Spot code.
+Explore the various features and pages of The Suite Spot salon booking website!